People with additional needs receiving care in hospital may require adjustments to promote their safety and improve their experience of care.

 During the scan, the patient suffered unexpected deterioration, which was subsequently discovered to have been caused by an undetected heart condition (cardiomyopathy).
-The patient was stabilised in the hospital intensive care unit and subsequently transferred to the Paediatric Intensive Care Unit at a regional children’s hospital but died three days later.
+The patient was stabilised in the intensive care unit and subsequently transferred to the paediatric intensive care unit at a regional children’s hospital where they died three days later.

-The reference event highlights potential national safety risks linked to care pathways, human factors, awareness and training regarding patients with autism, learning difficulties and learning disabilities, consent, and clinical practice guidance when undertaking MRI scans under anaesthetic.
+The reference event highlighted national safety risks linked to care pathways, human factors, awareness and training regarding patients with autism, learning difficulties and learning disabilities, consent, and clinical practice guidance when undertaking MRI scans under anaesthetic.

 - The impact that autism, learning disabilities and learning difficulties have on mainstream healthcare service provision in relation to the safety risks identified, and the detection of diseases in patients with special needs.